Dcraftbg/SOPL/README.md

 ```
 Functions, just like in other languages have a name and a body.
 In sopl however you have to provide a contract:

-A contract is a way to tell the type checker what to expect to have put onto the stack after it calls your function.
+A contract is a way to tell the type checker what to expect to have passed to it before calling it.
 The contract contains:
 (Input parameters separated by , : Output parameters separated by ,)

-Inside of functions you can use the "ret" keyword to return although it is automatically done for you at the end of the functions declaration.
+Inside of functions you can use the "return" keyword to return although it is automatically done for you at the end of the functions declaration.

 **Example(s)**:
 ```sopl